Connie Post

 Connie Post is an American poet.
 She served as the first poet laureate of Livermore, California, from 2005 to 2009.
 She hosted multiple poetry shows including Wine and Words, Ravenswood, and Valona Deli Second Sunday Poetry Series.
 Post is widely published and the author of seven books of poetry.
 She was the recipient of over 70 poetry awards, including the 2014 Lyrebird Award, 2012 Aurorean Editor's chapbook prize, 2018 Liakoura Award, the Caesura Award, and the 2016 Crab Creek Poetry Award.
-She was succeeded as poet laureate by Cher Wollard, Kevin Gunn, and Cynthia Patton.
+She was succeeded as poet laureate by Cher Wollard, Kevin Gunn, Cynthia Patton, and Peggy Schimmelman.